 Think about your basic tax return, and you get some insights of where to look to reduce your federal income taxes.
 The IRS approach is fairly simple in concept.
 The 1040 form instructs you to list your income, then subtract deductions, use the resulting “taxable income” line to determine your tax rate, and then sometimes allows you to apply some credits toward the tax.
 In practice, however, this simple concept can be very complex.

-• Not all income is treated the same; you may have earned taxable income, passive income, non-taxable income and/or deferred income.
+- Not all income is treated the same; you may have earned taxable income, passive income, non-taxable income and/or deferred income.

-• Not all deductions are the same; there are above-the-line deductions, below-the-line deductions & conditional deductions.
+- Not all deductions are the same; there are above-the-line deductions, below-the-line deductions & conditional deductions.

-• The income tax rate differs depending on your “tax bracket”, which in any given year can be a bit arbitrary.
+- The income tax rate differs depending on your “tax bracket,” which in any given year can be a bit arbitrary.

 And then, depending on where you live, you may have to add state income tax rates and capital gains taxes.
 To illustrate just how bad this gets, we’ll use a high-tax state like California.
 At the upper ends of the income ranges above, your combined tax rate could be higher than 55%, including the extra Medicare investment tax.

 Understanding how to reduce your taxable income as a high earner is rarely a case of applying just one tax strategy.
-The reality is that utilizing high income tax strategies requires some combination of tools and strategies.
+The reality is that utilizing high income tax planning requires some combination of tools and strategies.
 Some of these techniques can trigger an immediate tax.
 Others can reduce taxable income and will reduce your lifetime tax bill.

 To determine what tax reduction strategy is right for you, contact a fiduciary advisor to walk through your unique situation.
 Keep reading for an in-depth list of several key tax saving strategies for high-income earners that can effectively lower your taxes.

-Vehicles for Reducing Your Lifetime Tax Bill
+Tax Strategies for Reducing Your Lifetime Tax Bill

 Maximize Contributions to Deductible Tax-Deferred Accounts